-Opportunities Information Gathered Consider Brainstorming Students' prior understandings of Farth's his What's the Story-"Journey to a Different Time" Students' prior understandings of Earth's history and initial ideas about what could have caused clir to be different in the past Students' initial understandings of the types of evidence used to reconstruct Earth's climate history, and review of how changes in Earth's energy balance can affect global temperature Investigate Assessment Outcome 1 (Assessment items 7, 8) Activity 1-"Looking for Clues to the Past" Reading-"Evidence of Earth's Past" Assessment Outcome 2 (Assessment items 1-3) Activity 2-"Using Climate Proxies" Assessment Outcome 2 (Assessment items 1-3) Activity 3-"Investigating How Orbital Changes Have Affected Past Climate" Assessment Outcome 2 (Assessment items 1-3) Assessment Outcome 3 (Assessment items 4, 5) Reading-"The Carbon Cycle, Cretaceous Breadfruit Trees, and the Long Slide to the Ice Age" Assessment Outcomes 4, 5 (Assessment item 6) Reading-"How Fast Can the Climate Change?"
-Activity 4-"What's Happening Now and What's Projected for the Future?"
-Assessment Outcome 6 (Assessment item 9) Assessment Outcome 7 (Procedure Part A. Serv.
-2.6.5 eading-"Sorting Out Natural and Human- nduced Climate Change" Assessment Outcome 7 (Procedure Part A, Steps 2, 3; Part B, Steps 1-3; Analysis Questions 1-5) Assessment Outcome 8 (Assessment item 7) ddress the Challenge Students' abilities to synthesize what they have learned from their study of Earth's climate history and teach it to others through a museum exhibit rocess and thistory and are Students' understandings of at a scuss Students' understandings of the key concepts covered in this chapter Students' ideas about how their thoughts about climate have changed since the beginning of this unit, and their abilities to synthesize what they have learned, relating phrases and terms used in this unit, Students' understanding a ful Teacher Edition chapter clearly shows links bat Students' understandings of the range of concepts presented throughout the chapter; these questions can be used in class, for homework, or as a quiz at the end of the chapter.
+Opportunities Information Gathered Consider Sumered Brainstorming What's the Story-"Journey to a Different Time" Students' prior understandings of Earth's history and initial ideas about what could have caused cl Time" Students' initial understandings of the types of evidence used to reconstruct Earth's climate history and review of how changes in Earth's energy balance can affect at the Investigate Assessment Outcome 1 (Assessment items 7, 8) Activity 1-"Looking for Clues to the Past" Reading-"Evidence of Facility The Past" Assessment Outcome 2 (Assessment items 1-3) leading-"Evidence of Earth's Past" Assessment Outcome 2 (Assessment items 1-3) activity 2-"Using Climate Proxies" Assessment Outcome 2 (Assessment items 1-3) ctivity 3-"Investigating How Orbital Changes ave Affected Past Climate" Assessment Outcome 3 (Assessment items 4, 5) eading-"The Carbon Cycle, Cretaceous eadfruit Trees, and the Long Slide to the Ice Age" Assessment Outcomes 4, 5 (Assessment item 6) ading-"How Fast Can the Climate Change?" tivity 4-"What's Happening Now and What's pjected for the Future?"
+Assessment Outcome 6 (Assessment item 9) Assessment Outcome 7 (Procedure Part A. C., P. C., ading-"Sorting Out Natural as III Assessment Outcome 7 (Procedure Part A, Steps 2, 3; Part B, Steps 1-3; Analysis Questions 1-5) area chinate Change Assessment Outcome 8 (Assessment item 7) dress the Challenge Students' abilities to synthesize what they have learned from their study of Earth's climate history and teach it to others through a museum exhibit ocess teach it to others through a museum exhibit re uss Students' understandings of the key concepts covered in this chapter Students' ideas about how their thoughts about climate have changed since the beginning of this unit, and their abilities to synthesize what they have learned, relating phrases and terms used in this chapter to the concept of climate change Students' understandings of the range of concepts presented throughout the chapter; these questions can be used in class, for homework, or as a quiz at the end of the chapter.